 After athletic competitions, athletes often watch videotapes of themselves to self-assess and improve their performance for the next competition.
 Similarly, students in the science classroom need opportunities to assess themselves so they can internalize what they do and don’t understand (metacognitive self-assessment).
 In order to digitally cultivate metacognitive skills, FeedbackFruits has built several features; e.g. the option for students to filter on their self-assessment and compare it to how peers assessed them.

-Conclusion: Although providing effective feedback and creating a culture in which it is ongoing can be time consuming, the positive impact on student learning and the classroom dynamics is worth the time.
-FeedbackFruits has built support to make it less time consuming and to create a feedback culture that aims to provide both students and teachers with better insights into the learning process.
+Although providing effective feedback and creating a culture in which it is ongoing can be time consuming, the positive impact on student learning and the classroom dynamics is worth the time.
+FeedbackFruits has developed solutions to make it less time consuming and to create a feedback culture that aims to provide both students and teachers with better insights into the learning process.

 For further ideas and resources on how to deliver effective feedback and generate a worthwhile learning experience for your students, check out our latest ebook 'How to cultivate a learning community'.